7.1.12 Green and biodiverse roofs – including roof gardens

 - be designed with a finished fall at the waterproofing layer of 1:60 (1°) minimum

-- be designed in accordance with the GRO Code of Practice and CIRIA C753 SuDS Manual 2015
+- be designed in accordance with the GRO Green Roof Code of Best Practice 2021 and CIRIA C753 SuDS Manual 2015

 - be designed to take account of wind uplift and flotation